-That's because in order to invest in them you need to have significant wealth, so a low minimum would not be an effective marketing strategy for them to use.
+That's because in order to invest in them you need to have significant wealth, so a low minimum would not be an effective marketing strategy.

-A $5,000 minimum on RealtyMogul is still relatively low when compared with the $50,000 - $100,000 minimums required by some of the other crowdfunding platforms or the platforms that require you to invest into a single property.
+A $5K minimum on RealtyMogul is still relatively low when compared with the $50K - $100K minimums required by some of the other crowdfunding platforms or the platforms that require you to invest in a single property.

 PeerStreet is a platform that facilitates peer-to-peer real estate loans.

-On the platform you're able to buy shares of short term renovation loans (usually 6-24 months) and receive payments according to the terms of the loan.
-You evaluate borrowers and the individual projects and choose which loans you want to be a part of.
-The minimum investment to get started with PeerStreet is only $1,000.
+On the platform you're able to buy shares of short-term renovation loans (usually 6-24 months) and receive payments according to the terms of the loan.
+With PeerStreet, you can evaluate borrowers and individual projects and choose which loans you want to be a part of.
+The minimum investment to get started with PeerStreet is only $1K.